Where to start

 Our brief guide to the Library catalogue [PDF] outlines the main features of the catalogue and how to search for e-resources.
 Please note that many of our e-journals are restricted access to Fellows only.

-Search here for information on our manuscript collection, with records made available through the National Archives.
-We have over 1000 manuscripts, dating from the tenth to the twentieth centuries, with material on antiquities, local history and heraldry.
+Search our records via The National Archives ‘Discovery’ catalogue (see our archival repository entry in TNA for a general overview).
+We have over 1000 manuscripts dating from the tenth to the twentieth centuries, with material on antiquities, local history and heraldry.

 The Society’s archives date from 1717 and include minute books, correspondence, papers read at meetings and proposal papers for Fellows.
 We are currently in the process cataloguing the archive and making more records discoverable online, but if you are looking for something specific, please contact the archives at [email protected].

 Visit the Art UK website to browse all the paintings on display at Burlington House and at Kelmscott Manor.